10 years to reach maturity

 Plants in the genus Spathiphyllum are commonly known by the name Peace Lily.
 They tolerate neglect well, making them a popular houseplant.
 These plants grow well in shaded conditions but flower better with more light.
 It's best to keep evenly moist, but can cope with some forgetful watering.
-Spathiphyllum is a genus of around 51 evergreen, herbaceous perennial species in the aroid family, Araceae.
-They are native to the tropical regions of the Americas and southeastern Asia and commonly known as Peace Lilies.
+Spathiphyllum is a genus of around 51 evergreen, rhizomatous perennial species in the aroid family, Araceae.
+They are native to tropical regions of the Americas and southeastern Asia and commonly known as Peace Lilies.
 These plants are grown for their attractive foliage.
-They produce a flowering structure known as a spadix, this is a spike inflorescence with small blooms arranged on a fleshy stem and surrounded by long white, yellow or green-coloured modified leaf known as a spathe.
-It has also been found to absorb certain contaminants effectively from the air.
+They produce a flowering structure known as a spadix, this is a spike inflorescence with small blooms arranged on a fleshy stem and surrounded by a long white, yellow or green-coloured modified leaf known as a spathe.
+It has also been found effective at absorbing certain contaminants from the air.
 Mildly toxic to humans and animals on ingestion and the foliage can irritate skin.

 Generally not harvested